*The original article published on April 24, 2020 has been updated to reflect changes as of June 18, 2020.

 Limited Safe Harbor with Respect to Certification Concerning Need for PPP Loan Request

 This new guidance has altered the need and eligibility analysis for potential borrowers.
 PPP applicants should carefully review their need and eligibility for PPP loans in light of these new guidelines.
+See SBA alerts Part Ten, Part Eleven, and Part Twelve for information on the safe harbor PPP loan certification repayment.

 For further information, please contact any member of Taft’s SBA Task Force.